nextcloud/app_api/README.md

 [![Tests](https://github.com/cloud-py-api/app_api/actions/workflows/tests.yml/badge.svg)](https://github.com/cloud-py-api/app_api/actions/workflows/tests.yml)
 [![Docs](https://github.com/cloud-py-api/app_api/actions/workflows/docs.yml/badge.svg)](https://cloud-py-api.github.io/app_api/)

-### Supercharge your Nextcloud with AppAPI and applications specifically designed for it.
+### Boost your Nextcloud with AppAPI and its specially designed applications.

 ### This project pivots on four main pillars:

-1. **Enhanced Stability** This ecosystem is committed to maintaining API stability over extended periods.
+1. **Enhanced stability** This ecosystem is committed to maintaining API stability over extended periods.
    This ensures a reliable and consistent user experience as developers won't need to constantly update their apps with each new release.

 2. **Enhanced security.** Unlike the traditional method, which allowed direct interaction with the core Nextcloud code,